TurboML-Inc/awesome-real-time-ml/README.md

      This article discusses Instacart's distributed ML architecture, including parallel fulfillment ML jobs for real-time applications like batching, routing, and ETA prediction.

    - [Instacart's Item Availability Architecture: Solving for scale and consistency](https://tech.instacart.com/instacarts-item-availability-architecture-solving-for-scale-and-consistency-f5661acb20a6)
+     This article explains the architecture behind Instacart's real-time item availability system, designed for scalability and consistency in grocery stock predictions.

    - [Supercharging ML/AI Foundations at Instacart](https://tech.instacart.com/supercharging-ml-ai-foundations-at-instacart-d48214a2b511)
      This blog post discusses Instacart's efforts to improve their ML infrastructure, including faster feature onboarding and retrieval, which are crucial for real-time ML applications.

    - [Real-time Fraud Detection with Yoda and ClickHouse](https://tech.instacart.com/real-time-fraud-detection-with-yoda-and-clickhouse-bd08e9dbe3f4)
+      This article describes how Instacart built Yoda, a real-time fraud detection system powered by ClickHouse, to detect and prevent fraudulent transactions.

 9. **DoorDash**